Skip to Main Content

 insulate your crawl space

 Virginia is a state for lovers – and for rainstorms.
-Come winter and spring, you know the sky is going to be gray most of the time.
-For some residents, gray skies mean more than just a chance for rain.
-They also mean a flooded crawl space.
+In winter and spring, gray skies are common.
+For some residents, this means more than just rain; it also means a flooded crawl space.

 Insulating Your Crawl Space

-The insulation process is a reasonably straightforward one.
+The insulation process is reasonably straightforward.
 It requires roughly the same amount of work as the encapsulation process, but it doesn’t change the aesthetic of your crawl space as much.
-It also serves as a temporary and simple waterproofing solution should your crawl space experience minor leaks in the winter and spring.
+It also serves as a temporary and straightforward waterproofing solution should your crawl space experience minor leaks in the winter and spring.

 The process of insulating your crawl space typically involves the following: